-Captured at the Hawk Trust, Weyhill, Hampshire for Francesca by Nikon D3000/RAW and downloaded in Windows Picture Gallery
+Captured at the Hawk Trust, Weyhill, Hampshire by *Nikon D3000/RAW

 The Tawny Owl (Strix aluco) is a stocky, medium-sized owl which is common in woodlands across much of Eurasia.
 Its underparts are pale with dark streaks, and the upperparts are either brown or grey, with several of the eleven recognised subspecies having both variants.
 The nest is typically in a tree hole, and eggs and young are fiercely defended against potential predators.
 This owl is non-migratory and highly territorial, and many young birds starve if they cannot find a vacant territory once parental care ceases.